rlynjb/wandrr/_drafts/Notes-on-prototyping-with-Wordpress.md

 ---
 layout: post
-title: "Notes on Prototyping"
+title: "Notes on Prototyping with Wordpress"
-date: 2015-01-01 01:01:01
+date: 2016-03-30 11:00:51
 tags:
 - wordpress
 ---

-This is a continuation of my [Front-End workflow with Wordpress](/Front-End-workflow-with-Wordpress) post.

-This blog post contains notes and personal opinion with the tools used for prototyping.
-This is the actual part of getting dirty with the code and framework.
+This is a continuation of my [Front-End workflow with Wordpress](/Front-End-workflow-with-Wordpress) blog post, containing notes and personal opinion on tools/frameworks used for prototyping, getting more indepth with top 2 of my chosen Wordpress Foundation Themes.

 -----

-### Advantages of using a CSS Preprocessors
+### Why use a CSS Preprocessors

+Reason why I included this segment, working with different developers, each has their own preference and opinion towards modern development tools.
+Not all agree with Node.js and modern front-end development tools.
+As a Front-End Developer though, I've experience the learning curve and benefits of using such tools.
+Below are articles regarding CSS Processor - SASS.

 Here is an interesting article about the [Power of SASS and its advantages for Front-End Engineers](http://1stwebdesigner.com/power-sass-why-use-css-preprocessors/)